Keyframer: Empowering Animation Design using Large Language Models: Keyframer System

+With Keyframer, user provide an SVG image to animate, enter natural language prompts to generate CSS code, and can preview the resulting animations rendered from the generated code.

-\textbf{Input}.
-Our system offers an input area where users can paste the code for an SVG image they want to animate.
-SVG is a standard and popular image format used commonly in illustration due to its scalability and compatibility on many platforms; its use for animations is also established in user interface design and advertising \cite{drasner2017svg, head2016designing}.
-In \system, a rendering of the SVG is displayed alongside the code editor so users can preview the visual design of their image as shown in Figure \ref{fig:input}.
+The \textbf{Input} area is where users can paste the code for an SVG image they want to animate as shown in Figure \ref{fig:input}.
+SVG is a standard and popular image format used commonly in illustration and user interface animations\cite{drasner2017svg, head2016designing}.
 Because SVGs are XML-based images, the LLM is able to use descriptions of the scene embedded in the code, such as object identifiers.
 For example, in Figure \ref{fig:input}, the SVG code for the Saturn illustration contains identifiers such as sky, halos, and clouds.
 Object identifiers are commonly defined by designers by naming layers when creating graphics in applications like Illustrator or Sketch.

-\textbf{GPT Prompt}.
-Following DG3, our system allows users to create animations by entering a natural language prompt into a text input field.
-As an open-ended text field, users can make a request for a single design (``Make the planet spin'') or for multiple design variants (``Create 3 designs where the stars twinkle'', DG1).
-The user clicks the \textit{Generate Animations} button to begin their request.

-Before passing a user request to GPT, we supplement their prompt with the full raw SVG XML and specify the format of the LLM response.
-For example, we request that the response consists solely of CSS, as generating both SVG and CSS led to longer response times and higher risk of exceeding token limitations.
-Further, we ask for each CSS snippet to be accompanied by a descriptive explanation that can help users inspect what the LLM generated design is intended to look like.
-The full details of our prompt can be found in Appendix \ref{app:append-full-prompt}.
+Following DG3, our system allows users to create animations by entering a natural language \textbf{user prompt} into a text input field.
+Users can make a request for a single design (``Make the planet spin'') or for multiple design variants (``Create 3 designs where the stars twinkle'', DG1).
+Before passing a user request to GPT, we supplement their prompt with the full SVG XML and specify the output format, instructing the LLM to return CSS animation code and ask for each code snippet to be accompanied by a descriptive explanation\footnote{The full details of our prompt can be found in Appendix \ref{app:append-full-prompt}}.
+We chose to use CSS rather than Javascript as CSS enables a wide range of animation effects and can be more interpretable for beginners (DG3).